iamhaiderali/Image_Encryption/README.md

+#
-# <p>This repository contain code for encrypting and decrypting images.
-Pixel manipulation technique is used for doing this. <p>
+This repository contain code for encrypting and decrypting images.
+Pixel manipulation technique is used for doing this.
 <br>
 The code is in python.